-As back to school approaches, I find myself dreading the “what the heck am I going to pack in their lunch today?” dilemma I find myself in on a regular basis.
+As back to school approaches, I find myself dreading coming up with back to school lunchbox ideas.
+“What the heck am I going to pack in their lunch today?” is one dilemma I find myself in on a regular basis.
+(I do have a few other back to school tips up my sleeve though!)

 Coming up with a new lunch five times a week can be a little nerve-wracking.